 Although I’m positive you can search and find the approximate times of the Hoedown each day, as well as when to search for PUSH or DiVine, the sense of magic and wonderment you and your children will experience by embracing the spontaneity will add some pixie dust to your day.
 I could have scheduled the Hoedown into our day, in fact, I have tried several times unsuccessfully.
 By allowing Disney to do what Disney does best, we were pleasantly surprised and thoroughly entertained.

 Disney Parks continue to see an increase in visitors, both internationally and domestically, each year.
 While this may enhance the need for pre-planning some of your day, don’t forget to stop and take in your surroundings.
-You never know when a character might pop out of a hidden alcove, or a rowdy dating game (with bad jokes!) ensues, or be invited to participate in an impromptu game of Hokey Pokey.
+You never know when a character might pop out of a, or a rowdy dating game (with bad jokes!) ensues, or be invited to participate in an impromptu game of Hokey Pokey.

 Have you experienced any un-planned shows or characters appearing suddenly?
 Does it add just a bit of magic to your day or do you find it to be a hindrance?
 Do you prefer to plan to see these types of shows/interactions or would you rather leave them to happenstance?